amberlehua/star-wars-wordle/notes.md

 6 tries to guess a 5-letter word

+### Making a guess

+Detect keypresses
+    - if keypress is a letter
+        -update "letters" attribute
+            - update tile markup based on "letters" value

 Typing in the letter will display the letter in the tile Backspace will delete letters
 Enter will submit guess